TL;DR

-The facilitator’s job is to enable the group’s collective wisdom, not to dictate what happens.
-Decisions about activities are made together: sometimes by vote, sometimes by group discussion, sometimes by the facilitator’s intuition in the moment.
+Each meeting has a facilitator who holds the space, guides the flow, and helps the group make decisions together.
+The facilitator’s role is to enable the group’s collective wisdom, not to dictate what happens.
+Decisions about activities are made together by the participants: sometimes by vote, sometimes by group discussion, sometimes by the facilitator’s intuition in the moment.
 When the group has diverging preferences, it’s also fine to split into subgroups so everyone can do what works best for them.

 Each gathering is 100% adaptable, but here is a typical structure: